July 19 – August 7, 2015

 Tour our nationally recognized facilities, and work with our world-class faculty members—a select group of dedicated educators who have earned UNE the ranking of “one of the best regional universities in the North,” according to U.S. News & World Report.

-While on campus, you will also meet with UNE Admissions and Financial Aid representatives, who will give you valuable advice on the college application process and financial aid options.
 You will live in a dorm, enjoy UNE’s many recreational facilities (six-lane swimming pool, soccer fields, volleyball and basketball courts, kayak launch and our very own sandy beach), and explore the scenic coast of Maine.
+Through the program, you have the opportunity to take exciting trips, meet new people and make lasting friendships.
+You emerge ready to begin your college career.

 Exciting Early College Field Trips & Events: